thenexthub/Codira/docs/Serialization.md

-# Swift Binary Serialization Format
+# Codira Binary Serialization Format

-The fundamental unit of distribution for Swift code is a *module.* A module contains declarations as an interface for clients to write code against.
+The fundamental unit of distribution for Codira code is a *module.* A module contains declarations as an interface for clients to write code against.
 It may also contain implementation information for any of these declarations that can be used to optimize client code.
 Conceptually, the file containing the interface for a module serves much the same purpose as the collection of C header files for a particular library.

-Swift's binary serialization format is currently used for several purposes:
+Codira's binary serialization format is currently used for several purposes:

-- The public interface for a module ("swiftmodule files").
+- The public interface for a module ("languagemodule files").

-- A representation of captured compiler state after semantic analysis and SIL generation, but before LLVM IR generation ("SIB", for "Swift Intermediate Binary").
+- A representation of captured compiler state after semantic analysis and SIL generation, but before LLVM IR generation ("SIB", for "Codira Intermediate Binary").

 - Debug information about types, for proper high-level introspection without